 The ATO’s tip-off system allows the public to report a range of crimes that pose a threat to Australian businesses and the community.

 What can be reported?

-In addition to tax evasion, the ATO encourages the reporting of a wide range of activities including:
+In addition to tax fraud and tax evasion, the ATO encourages the reporting of a wide range of activities including:

 - Fraud related to COVID-19 stimulus measures.

 - Trading in illegal drugs and tobacco.

 - Illegal purchase of Australian property by a non-resident.

 - Bypassing visa restrictions, and visa fraud.